srid/master/README.md

 ## About

-A Nix Flake-based tool that renames GitHub repository default branches from "main" to "master".
+A script that [unwoke](https://srid.ca/unwoke)'ifies the default branch by renaming it from "main" to "master".

 ## Prerequisites

 - [Nix with flakes enabled](https://nixos.asia/en/install)
+  - (Or, run `script.sh` directly)
 - GitHub CLI (`gh`) authenticated with appropriate permissions
   - Run `nix run nixpkgs#gh auth login`